-Generally, you should file Form 8857 as soon as you become aware of a tax liability for which you believe only your spouse (or former spouse) should be held liable.
+You should file Form 8857 as soon as you become aware of a tax liability for which you believe only your spouse or former spouse should be held liable.
 The following are some of the ways you may become aware of such a liability.

-- The IRS has examined your tax return. - The IRS sends you a notice.
+• The IRS is examining your tax return and proposing a deficiency.

+• The IRS sends you a notice.

-You generally must file Form 8857 no later than 2 years after the first IRS attempt to collect the tax from you.
-However, you may file it any time up to 2 years after the first IRS attempt to collect the tax from you that occurs after July 22, 1998.
-An example of an attempt to collect the tax from you is garnishment of your wages.
+You generally must file Form 8857 no later than 2 years after the first IRS attempt to collect the tax from you that occurs after July 22, 1998.
+Examples of attempts to collect the tax from you are garnishment of your wages or applying your income tax refund to the tax due.

-Note: The time that the IRS will be allowed to collect taxes, interest, and penalties will be extended while your request for relief is being considered.
+Note: The time that the IRS will be allowed to collect taxes, interest, and penalties does not include the time that your request for relief is being considered.